 2. Meaning and Function of Surety

-A surety, or a number of sureties, may be required as a condition of the release of a defendant on bail.
+A surety, or a number of sureties, may be required as a condition of the release of an accused on bail.

-The intention is to have someone to make sure that the defendant appears in court when required.
+The intention is to have someone to make sure that the accused appears in court when required.

 It is the duty of a surety to do this.

-A person becomes a surety by agreeing in writing to pay an amount of money to the State if the defendant does not appear.
+A person becomes a surety by agreeing in writing to pay an amount of money to the State if the accused does not appear.
 This agreement is called a surety undertaking (see Part C of Form 8).

 It may also be a bail condition that a surety deposit cash or other security to cover the amount referred to.